 Satellite Communications (SATCOM) Products and Services

-Commercial satellite communications services help federal, state, local, and tribal governments maintain essential and secure communications where no wire line or wireless infrastructure exists.
+Our commercial satellite communications services help federal, state, local, and tribal governments maintain essential and secure communications where no wire line or wireless base exists.

-Our satellite programs offer Custom Off-the-Shelf (COTS) and custom solutions to:
+We offer Commercial Off-the-Shelf (COTS) and custom solutions to:

 - Quick deployment for emergency response communications; and

-- Support for continuity of operations and distance learning.
+- Support for continuity of operations (COOP) and distance learning.

-In the lineage of the FCSA Program, CS3 is an agency-unique acquisition solution that aligns with COMSATCOM service areas and allows customers direct source access to the best value solutions, while providing a full range of services.
-Descriptions of the primary service areas are as follows:
+Following the model of the FCSA Program, CS3 is an agency-unique acquisition solution.
+It aligns with COMSATCOM service areas.
+It allows customers direct source access to the best value solutions.

-- Transponded capacity consists of dedicated bandwidth on a commercial satellite in any commercially available frequency band.
+- Transponded capacity consists of loyal bandwidth on a commercial satellite in any commercially available frequency band.

-- Subscription services entail preexisting, pre-engineered satellite services solutions, including terminals, in any commercial frequency band.
+- Subscription services are based on prior, pre-engineered satellite services solutions, including terminals, in any commercial frequency band.

-- Complex Solutions address non-standard, customized engineered offerings by a single provider to meet customers’ unique satellite communications needs.
-These solutions may include any combination of fixed satellite services or mobile satellite services components, along with service enabling components such as terminals, teleport, and terrestrial interface tail circuits.
+- Complex solutions address non-standard, custom-engineered offerings by a single provider to meet customers unique satellite communications needs.
+These solutions may include fixed or mobile satellite services components.
+They may also include service-enabling components such as terminals, teleports, and ground interface tail circuits.

 - Broadcast Satellite Services

-IT Schedule 70 features a wide variety of commercial satellite products and services, such as:
+IT Schedule 70 features a wide range of commercial satellite products and services:

-- Transponded capacity, which includes dedicated bandwidth on a commercial communications satellite; and
+- Transponded capacity, which includes dedicated bandwidth on a commercial communications satellite

 - Subscription services, which include subscriptions to pre-existing, pre-engineered satellite solutions, including service plans and terminals.